tejaskhare99/BayMax-The-Virtual-Assistant/README.md

 The project contains requirements.txt and multiple .py files that have the tasks that the assistant can perform.
 This project can be extended by anyone by adding their own method files.

-The aim of this project is to build a virtual assistant that assists in day-to-day tasks and can be useful for quick and effective responses or completion of the tasks
+The aim of this project is to build a virtual assistant that assists in day-to-day tasks and can be useful for quick and effective responses or completion of the tasks<br>
 The assistant can help in tasks like –
 Getting news – sports, politics, education, science, technology, biology, etc Getting current weather